cosmos/sdk-tutorials/tutorial/alias.md

 )
 ```

-Now you have aliased your needed consts, vars, and types.
+Now you have aliased your needed constants, variables, and types.
 We can move forward with the creation of the module.

 ### Register your types in the [Amino encoding format next](./codec.md)!